 Tolerances should be appropriate to the manufacturing methods being considered.
-Where CNC equipment, such as laser cutters, is being considered, tolerances of fractions of a mm would be more appropriate than several mm.
+Where CNC equipment, such as laser cutters, are being considered tolerances of fractions of a mm would be more appropriate than several mm.

-• Regulations
+Regulations

-This is another area where the level of detail in the client brief, and the nature of the product being considered, to a large extent control the candidates' ability to offer relevant information for this topic.
-Where candidates were observed to be successful, the associated client brief tended to give specific areas for them to research.
-For example, a client brief that suggests regulations required by the Food Standards Agency must be followed might guide candidates to research The Food Standards Act 1999.
+This is another area where the level of detail in the client brief, and the nature of the product being considered, to a large extent control the candidate's ability to offer relevant information for this topic.
+Where candidates were observed to be successful the associated client brief tended to give specific areas for them to research.
+For example, a client brief that suggests regulations required by the Food Standards Agency must be followed, might guide candidates to research The Food Standards Act 1999.

-Criterion (c) - Production requirements and quality standards
+Criterion (c) - production requirements and quality standards.

-For the production requirements, candidates need to consider:
+For the production requirements candidates need to consider:

-- quantity being made
+- Quantity being made

-- size
+- Size

-- weight
+- Weight

-- cost
+- Cost

-- time to manufacture
+- Time to manufacture

-For the quality standards, candidates need to consider:
+For the quality standards candidates need to consider: